 Margaret was very well mannered and polite.
 Margaret loved people and especially the Kids as you can see in many of the pictures being presented today.
 Margaret will be missed but never forgotten….We Love you MOM, Granny, Mee-maw and Maggie.

-To plant a tree in memory of Mary Margaret (Provenza) Burke-Scott, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Mary Margaret (Provenza) Burke-Scott, please visit our floral store.